 - Coconut oil: use refined to avoid any coconut flavor.
 This is the preferred oil for this recipe, I haven’t tried any other kind of oil!

-- Frozen cherries: using frozen cherries really is best compared to fresh fruits as it turns the filling saucy with a perfect consistency when combined with the cornstarch.
+- Frozen cherries: using frozen cherries is best compared to fresh fruits as it turns the filling saucy with a perfect consistency when combined with the cornstarch.

 - Cornstarch: will thicken the cherry filling so it holds better in between the chocolate cake layers.